 Hot off the heels of their latest EP out on Sustain, we spoke to the Manchester / London based duo Kerouac & SMILE (a.k.a Mike & Isaac) to ask how things are fairing, and what’s in the pipeline to add to their already impressive collection of tracks released Blind Vision, HedZup, Frost Plates, and Raw Level to name a few.

-Capturing that warm, chord-laden house vibes with smatterings of vocal cuts that compliment their signature bass line groove, Kerouac & SMILE are a name you’ll be seeing more across the underground scene.
+Capturing those warm, chord-laden house vibes with smatterings of vocal cuts that compliment their signature bass line groove, Kerouac & SMILE are a name you’ll be seeing more across the underground scene.

 Kerouac & SMILE interview